mjrio/mjr-kubernetes/Exercises/Kubernetes/README.md

 > You may want to scale a Deployment to keep up with increasing traffic.
 Horizontally scaling is accomplished by changing the number of **replicas**.

+Scale out the webapi Deployment to two replicas.

 1. Edit the Kubernetes manifest in the exercise file and use the `kubectl apply` command to update and scale the Deployment.

 2. Use the `kubectl describe` command to get a detailed description of the Deployment and confirm that the number of desired replicas is set to 2: